bsmith89/longev-mgen/doc/submission.md

 These groups were used to inform the manual assignment of contigs to MAGs.
 Libraries in which MAGs had
-non-negligible coverage were identified and used in subsequent refinements.
+non-negligible coverage were identified manually and used in subsequent refinements.
 While clustering contigs associated with OTU-1 a number of groups containing on the order of $10^5$ bp were found with a bimodal